 Ritu Sarin, India, is the executive editor of news and investigations with the The Indian Express group.
 She was appointed to the ICIJ board in March 2023.

 Sarin’s journalistic work has focused on internal security, money laundering and corruption.

-Sarin is one of India’s most renowned reporters and has a career in journalism of over 35 years.
-She has been an ICIJ member since 1999, and has worked on ICIJ’s Offshore Leaks, Swiss Leaks, the Pulitzer Prize winning Panama Papers, Paradise Papers, Implant Files and FinCEN Files.
+She is one of India’s most renowned reporters with a career in journalism spanning more than 35 years.
+An ICIJ member since 1999, she has worked on a host of ICIJ projects including Offshore Leaks, Swiss Leaks, the Pulitzer Prize-winning Panama Papers, Paradise Papers, Implant Files and FinCEN Files.
 She has conducted investigative journalism workshops and addressed investigative journalism conferences with a specialization on collaborative journalism in several countries.